AnasHaidar-95/ElyKto/README.md

-# MERN Stack Chat Application
+# ElyKto

-This is a full-stack real-time chat application built using the MERN stack (MongoDB, Express.js, React.js, Node.js) with Socket.io for real-time communication.
+ElyKto is a full-stack real-time chat application built using the MERN stack (MongoDB, Express.js, React.js, Node.js) with Socket.io for real-time communication.

 ## Features